tgc-bot/FourAcesContracts/Membership.md

-In blinds-poker, the only fee is the blind itself – even if you are not present, the blind will still be ‘posted’ by you (temporarily covered by the person who last placed the blind (or the Casino if they CAN’t), until you CAN pay back that person yourself).
+In blinds-poker, the only fee is the blind itself – even if you are not present, the blind will still be ‘posted’ by you (temporarily covered by the person who last placed the blind (or the Casino if they are unable to), until you CAN pay back that person yourself).

 In non-blinds-poker, the fee is:

   - The first two games missed in a day (or the first three in a week, whichever applies first) are not penalised

-  - Each game missed thereafter will result in a flat penalty of 25 chips per game.
+  - Each game missed thereafter will result in a flat penalty of 50 chips per game

 # XVII: Layout of Terms